ray-project/deltacat/deltacat/docs/table/README.md

     ]
 )
 ```
+MERGE writes to this table will update the `"name"` and `"age"` fields for records with the same `"id"` value, and insert new records for any `"id"` values that don't already exist in the table.
+DELETE writes will remove records with matching `"id"` values.

 ## Table Properties
 Table properties are used to configure the table's behavior.
 They are set when the table is created via `dc.create_table` or updated via `dc.alter_table`.
+Any properties that are not explicitly set at table creation time will inherit default values.
 Table properties can be read via a table version's `read_table_property` method and updated via `dc.alter_table`.

 For example, the following code reads the schema evolution mode of a table and updates it to `MANUAL`:
 ```python